A nanny state? Vermont town elects goat as honorary mayor

 FAIR HAVEN, Vt.
-(AP) — A 3-year-old Nubian goat named Lincoln is poised to become the first honorary pet mayor of the Vermont town of Fair Haven.
+(AP) — A 3-year-old Nubian goat named Lincoln is poised to become the first honorary pet mayor of the small Vermont town of Fair Haven.

 The nanny goat was chosen this week by townspeople for the one-year post at the community’s Town Meeting Day.
 Lincoln takes office Tuesday.